Select Bible & Christian Reference Books

 Josephus' autobiography.

-.
+The Life is Josephus' autobiography, written sometime before 97 A.D., and was appended to his Antiquities.
 Its main purpose is to vindicate Josephus against Justus of Tiberias (a contemporary and fellow historian of the Jewish War), and so distorts certain events.
-However, it remains the only source of information for Josephus' life, and can be viewed as an interesting supplement to the
+However, it remains the only source of information for Josephus' life, and can be viewed as an interesting supplement to the Jewish War.

 History & Culture